bfetler/project_management/README.md

 Some roles may overlap, depending how things are done.

 ##### 4. Resources, Schedule, Scope
-There are several project variables to work with.
+There are three main project variables to work with.
 + *Resources*: people, budget, software and hardware needed
 + *Schedule*: define time estimates, dependencies of different phases of project
 + *Scope*: what is included in each phase, and what is not

-Some of these are defined early in a project, e.g. basic outline needed to obtain budget, resources, approval.
-Once basic resources are approved, you may have some leeway to rearrange them.
+Some of these are defined early in a project, e.g. a basic outline needed to obtain budget, resources, approval.
+Once basic resources are approved, you may have some leeway to allocate or rearrange them.

 The *Iron Triangle.*  (find picture)  You can trade off project variables.

 Examples:
-+ *If schedule is cut:* cut the scope, or add resources.
++ *If schedule is cut:* Cut the scope, or add resources.
-+ *If resources are cut:* increase schedule to get same amount of work done.
++ *If resources are cut:* Increase schedule to get same amount of work done.

 ##### 5. Work Breakdown Structure
-Define what the team will do, as best possible.
+Define what the team will do, as much as possible.
 + Brainstorm ideas (usually at the start of project or phase)
 + Define user stories, what customers want.
 May be broken into individual interations:
     + Customer A
     + looking for item B
     + visits web page W
     + has possible choices C1, C2, C3
+    + has possible outcomes O1, O2, O3
-    + assign priority (high, medium, low)
+    + assign priority to user story (high, low, 1-5)
 + Break into doable pieces, work items.
 Level of detail depends what you need.
-+ Define dependencies.  *Example:* Item A must be done before Items B and C, but B and C may be done in any order.
++ Define dependencies.  *Example:*
+    + Item A must be done before Items B and C.
+    + Items B and C may be done in any order, and do not depend on each other.
 + Rearrange work items, schedules.
 + Prioritize items.
 Some items are required, have fixed schedule and dependencies, others are flexible.
 + Set time estimates for each item.
-Don't forget time for writing software, testing software, writing documentation.
+    + Don't forget time for writing software, testing software, writing documentation.
     + Are time estimates accurate?
 What is the error range?

 + Tools for defining work items, flow:
     + whiteboard